BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/2_HybridAzSHCI.md

     ![Azure Arc WAC](./media/Arc-4a.png "Azure Arc WAC")

 6. The Azure Portal will open in an extra browser Tab, showing you the **AzurestackHCI-ArcServers** resource group content.
-On the **Resources** page in the Azure Portal, you see the two Azure Arc enabled Server representations of the Azure Stack HCI cluster nodes.
+On the **Resources** page in the Azure Portal, you see the two Azure Arc-enabled Server representations of the Azure Stack HCI cluster nodes.

     ![Azure Arc WAC](./media/Arc-4b.png "Azure Arc WAC")